Bachelor of Arts (BA)

 Course description

-The Cultural, Creative and Media Industries (CCMI) course offers a deep and captivating journey.
-It delves into the performing and visual arts.
-It explores the lively worlds of music, film, fashion, TV, gaming, and publishing.
-It equips students with the expertise to excel in leadership roles, drive strategic initiatives, influence policies, and promote entrepreneurship within the realm of creative and cultural sectors.
+The Cultural, Creative, and Media Industries (CCMIs) programme offers a profound and captivating journey into the dynamic landscape of music, film, fashion, TV, gaming, publishing, GLAM, and the performing and visual arts.
+It equips students with the expertise to excel in leadership roles, drive strategic initiatives, influence policies, and promote entrepreneurship within the cultural, creative, and media sectors.

 Aims

-If you aspire to have a leadership career in the cultural and creative industries such as music, theatre, fashion, and publishing, or in policymaking for these sectors, this course will help you to develop a critical understanding of the industries from a national and international perspective.
+If you aspire to have a leadership career in the cultural, creative, and media industries such as music, theatre, film, fashion, GLAM, and publishing, or in policymaking for these sectors, this course will help you to develop a critical understanding of the industries from a national and international perspective.

 By enrolling on this course in Manchester, one of the UK's most important cultural hotspots, students will have the opportunity to benefit from its cultural infrastructure, MediaCityUK, the award-winning Whitworth Art Gallery and HOME, to name just a few.